 - Treats – 250 calories

-A serving is generally
+A serving of food is generally

 Changes from the Food Pyramid

 To ensure more fiber MyPlate recommends limiting refined grains, fruit juice, and vegetable juices, as they have been stripped of their fiber.
-Smoothies and pureed soups are fine choices as their fiber has been chopped but not removed.
+Smoothies and pureed soups are better choices as their fiber has been chopped but not removed.

 Another major recommendation is to limit added sugar to less than 10% of calories or 10-12 tsp of sugar for most of us.
 Even healthy looking beverages like vitamin water can be loaded with sugar.
 See my post on sugar in drinks for more information.
 When you look at a food label 5g sugar is the same as a teaspoon of sugar.

 Milk is not consumed in some parts of the world, instead people find their protein and calcium in tofu and fortified soy milk.
-Soy that is processed with calcium is similar to milk, and is therefore included under the dairy grouping.
+Soy that is processed with calcium is similar to milk, and is included under the dairy grouping.

 Protein is not just meat, fish and eggs.
 It includes nuts, legumes and tofu.
 A half cup of legumes can count as either a serving of vegetables or a serving of meat.
 Tofu is either a serving of dairy or protein, you pick where you need it!

 Sample Menu Plan